 Instead, investigate the circumstances of your accident with the help of an experienced Long Island car accident lawyer.
 An attorney can gather evidence, research applicable laws/prior case outcomes, hire experts, and determine fault using their knowledge and experience.

 When reporting your accident, be truthful to police respondents, but avoid making assumptions.
 That includes making statements like “the rain caused the accident”.
-Also, avoid volunteering information or accepting blame for the accident — e.g. “I didn’t have my fog lights on, so I couldn’t see.
+Also, avoid volunteering information or accepting blame for the accident — e.g., “I didn’t have my fog lights on, so I couldn’t see.
 Answer questions honestly, but avoid appearing to admit fault or wrongdoing.

 Statistically speaking, an accident is likely to have one or more contributing human factors, even if severe weather was involved.
 Therefore, it’s important to wait for the results of an independent investigation before concluding what caused your crash.

 If your crash was caused by another driver, then you can seek damages from the driver for all costs not covered by your no-fault insurance policy.
-If weather and human factors both contributed to your crash, then the other driver (or drivers) who were negligent still have to pay for the percent of fault they contributed based on New York law.
+If weather and human factors both contributed to your crash, then the other driver (or drivers) who were negligent still have to pay for the percentage of fault they contributed based on New York law.

-Do not assume that the weather was the sole cause of your accident.
-You have the right to determine fault through an independent investigation, and your findings could form the basis of a liability insurance claim against one or several at-fault parties.
-If you have been hurt in a crash, call The New York Personal Injury & No-fault Collections Law Firm.
-We are ready to provide you with guidance and experienced legal counsel you need to seek the maximum amount of compensation.
-Schedule a free, confidential, no-obligation case review now when you call 833-866-2529 (833-TONALAW) or contact us online.
+If you have been hurt in a crash, call TonaLaw – a New York Personal Injury Law Firm.
+We are ready to provide you with the guidance and experienced legal counsel you need to seek the maximum amount of compensation.
+Schedule a free, confidential, no-obligation case review now when you call 833-866-2529 (833-TONA-LAW) or contact us.

 SHARE